How to Price Your Online Course: What You Need to Know Before You Launch (With Calculator)

 But before we get into the price ranges, we should first mention one of the essential differences in online course platforms so you don't compare apples with oranges.

-What online course platform does the creator use to sell an online course; on a stand-alone platform or a shared platform?
+What online course platform does the creator use to sell an online course on a stand-alone or shared platform?

-If you sell your online course on a stand-alone platform, your prices should be set much higher than the prices you see on the platforms that are grouping thousands of creators.
+If you sell your online course on a stand-alone platform, your prices should be much higher than the prices you see on the platforms grouping thousands of creators.

-The average price of a course on a stand-alone platform varies widely, as course prices are set by the instructor.
-Some courses may be available for free, while others may cost hundreds of dollars.
+The average course price on a stand-alone platform varies widely as the instructor sets course prices.
+Some courses may be free, while others may cost hundreds of dollars.

 For simplification, let's omit in the analysis the courses priced at $0 and the ones that are more expensive than $350.